zyf722/bookstw/README.md

 ```

 ## Quick Start
-Let's get started with a simple example that logs in to Books.com.tw and signs in daily.
+Let's get started with a simple example that logs in to Books.com.tw and takes the daily sign-in action:

 > [!NOTE]
 >